jMetal/jMetal/README.md

 * Selection operators:  BinaryTournamentSelection, DifferentialEvolutionSelection
 * Problems: Fonseca, Kursawe, Schaffer, Srinivas, OneZeroMax, NMMin, NMIN2, ZDT benchrmark, DTLZ benchmark, WFG benchmark, LZ09 benchmark

+##jMetal is available as a Maven Project in The Central Repository

+The link to the modules is: https://search.maven.org/#search%7Cga%7C1%7Cjmetal